Exceptional hands-on training—from one of the region’s best PTA programs, hands down.

 Bay State College has had an ultimate passage rate of 100% on the National Licensing Exam; dating back to 2012.

 Is Bay State’s PTA program challenging?
 It has to be in order to graduate the very best PTAs.
 But you’ll also get a lot of support along the way, starting with your professors, who bring real-world physical therapy experience into the classroom every day.
-In addition to classroom and lab, all of our PTA students must participate in three 6-7 week clinical affiliations for a total of 240 hours of critical hands-on experience.
+In addition to classroom and lab, all of our PTA students must participate in two clinical affiliations, where they receive a total of 720 hours of hands-on experience.
 Many of our students receive their first job offer while completing one of their “clinicals.”

 Ready to reach out to a new career as a PTA?
 Take our hand.